Continuation of the article: "Thyroid diseases - explaining your symptoms (part 1)" .

 Metabolic problems

 The concept that metabolic problems are the driving force behind weight gain or loss is a myth.
-This is a very broad and outdated term that distracts from the truth that there is still not much known in medical circles about the reasons why people suffer in this area.
-If you've been told you have an abnormal metabolism, don't let that deter you from your healing path.
-You are not metabolically impaired and you are not defective either.
-There is a real reason behind your difficulties and it can be fixed with the help of this article.
-To help you determine the true source of your problem, see the explanations of the next few symptoms.
+It's a very broad and outdated term that distracts from the truth that there's still not much medical knowledge about why people suffer in this area.
+If you've been told you have a faulty metabolism, don't let that stop you from your path to healing.
+You don't have a faulty metabolism, and you're not defective either.
+There's a real reason behind your struggles, and it can be addressed with the help of this article.
+To help you pinpoint the true source of your problem, check out the explanations for the next few symptoms.

 Mysterious weight gain

-Mysterious weight gain is a common symptom that leaves many people frustrated, to say the least.
-You watch what you eat, exercise regularly, and the number on the scale continues to climb.
-You may have heard that this is the result of hypothyroidism, that you have an underactive thyroid gland that fails to produce enough metabolism-stimulating hormones to keep your weight under control.
-This is not so.
-Metabolism is one of those broad terms that mask the fact that not much is known about the actual mechanics of putting on pounds.
-If insufficient production of thyroid hormones was the real explanation for it, then how do we explain all the people with hypothyroidism who do not experience this symptom?
+Mysterious weight gain is a common symptom that leaves many people feeling frustrated, to say the least.
+You watch what you eat, you exercise regularly, and the number on the scale keeps going up.
+You may have heard that it's the result of hypothyroidism, that you have an underactive thyroid that fails to produce enough metabolism-boosting hormones to keep your weight in check.
+That's not true.
+Metabolism is one of those broad terms that masks the fact that not much is known about the true mechanics of weight gain.
+If underproduction of thyroid hormones were the real explanation for it, then how do we explain all the people with hypothyroidism who don't experience this symptom?

 Here's what's really happening.
-By the time the Epstein-Barr virus was in its second phase and hiding in the liver, it had weakened the organ and stressed it to such an extent that it made it slow and sluggish.
-Subsequently, even after the virus has moved to the thyroid, some EBV cells remain in the liver, where they can continue to cause problems as they feed and thrive on the stockpile of antibiotics, other old pharmaceuticals, pesticides, herbicides, toxic heavy metals, solvents and others in this body.
-In addition, the presence of EBV in the body leads to the constant presence of viral by-products, dead viral cells, neurotoxins and dermatotoxins in the body, which cause the liver and lymphatic system to constantly have a cleansing job, so that they continue to work.
-In addition, the adrenal glands, which compensate for an underactive thyroid gland, flood the liver with excess adrenaline, which burdens it even more with toxins.
-In the end, the liver becomes "seasoned" with toxins, "pickled" with adrenaline and can no longer do its job properly, transferring what it can to the lymphatic system.
-(You don't have to have adrenal fatigue to have a liver that's pumped full of adrenaline.)
+By the time the Epstein-Barr virus was in its second stage, hiding in the liver, it had weakened the organ and put so much strain on it that it was sluggish and sluggish.
+Then, even after the virus moved to the thyroid, some EBV cells remained in the liver, where they could continue to cause problems, feeding and thriving on the organ's stores of antibiotics, other old pharmaceuticals, pesticides, herbicides, toxic heavy metals, solvents, and more.
+In addition, the presence of EBV in the body results in a constant presence of viral byproducts, dead viral cells, neurotoxins, and dermatotoxins in the body, which causes the liver and lymphatic system to have a constant cleansing job so that they continue to be strained.
+In addition, the adrenal glands, which compensate for the underactive thyroid, flood the liver with excess adrenaline, which further burdens it with toxins.
+Eventually, the liver becomes “seasoned” with toxins, “marinated” with adrenaline, and can no longer do its job properly, transferring what it can to the lymphatic system.
+(You don’t have to have adrenal fatigue to have a liver that’s saturated with adrenaline.)

-It is not uncommon for someone with hyperthyroidism to experience weight gain as well.
-In fact, more people with hyperthyroidism struggle with weight gain than with weight loss.
+It is not uncommon for someone with hyperthyroidism to also experience weight gain.
+In fact, more people with hyperthyroidism struggle with gaining weight than with losing it.
 The fact that most patients with hyperthyroidism are overweight has puzzled the medical community.
-This is not taken seriously and is rather ignored because it goes against the generally accepted rules that define hyperthyroidism.
-However, it actually makes a lot of sense.
-The types of EBV that cause hyperthyroidism are just as destructive to the liver as those types that cause hypothyroidism.
-Eventually, the liver of hyperthyroid patients also becomes congested and overworked, and the result is trouble maintaining weight.
+This is not taken seriously and is often overlooked because it goes against the generally accepted rules that define hyperthyroidism.
+In fact, it makes a lot of sense.
+The types of EBV that cause hyperthyroidism are just as destructive to the liver as the types that cause hypothyroidism.
+Eventually, the livers of patients with hyperthyroidism also become congested and overworked, and the result is trouble maintaining weight.

-Much of the mysterious weight gain is related to fluid retention.
-For example, if you think you're 60 pounds overweight, it's probably only 40 pounds of body fat, and the other 20 pounds are fluid that your body retains—a proportion that the medical community still doesn't realize.
+Much of the mystery weight gain is related to fluid retention.
+For example, if you think you’re 130 pounds overweight, it’s likely that only 90 pounds are body fat, and the other 40 pounds are fluids your body is holding on to—a proportion that the medical community still doesn’t fully understand.
 Why does this fluid retention happen?
-Because when the liver reaches the point where it can no longer protect you from toxins in the blood, the lymphatic system has to step in to become the filter the liver was meant to be.
-Your lymphatic system is designed to be a post-filter for the liver, dealing with micro- and nano-particle toxins and waste.
-However, when the liver becomes overstocked, obese, sluggish, and stagnant—conditions that may be overlooked by your doctor—and can no longer handle its job, the lymphatic system must take up all the macro-wastes that the liver can't. to cope.
-Because this sediment is thicker than the waste that the lymphatic system is designed to handle, it clogs the lymphatic vessels and lymphatic channels so that the lymph fluid cannot flow normally.
-To accommodate this, the lymphatic system tries to push the lymph fluid around itself in order to create pressure to wash away the large debris; however, in general, lymph still cannot flow freely through the passages, so pockets of fluid begin to collect.
-The result is that you retain fluid, which causes you to gain inches on your waist and pounds on the scale as hidden, undiagnosed lymphedema develops.
+Because when your liver reaches the point where it can no longer protect you from toxins in your bloodstream, your lymphatic system has to step in to become the filter that the liver was meant to be.
+Your lymphatic system is designed to be a post-filter for your liver, handling micro and nano-sized toxins and waste.
+But when your liver becomes congested, fatty, sluggish, and sluggish—conditions that your doctor may overlook—and can no longer do its job, your lymphatic system has to take on all the macro-wastes that the liver can’t handle.
+Because this sludge is denser than the waste that the lymphatic system is designed to handle, it clogs the lymphatic vessels and lymph channels, so that the lymph fluid cannot flow normally.
+To accommodate this, the lymphatic system tries to push the lymph fluid around itself in order to create pressure to wash away the large debris; however, overall, the lymph still cannot flow freely through the passages, so pockets of fluid begin to collect.
+The result is that you retain fluid, which leads to inches around your waist and pounds on the scale as hidden, undiagnosed lymphedema develops.

-It is important to note that even if you are not diagnosed with thyroid disease, the viral thyroid infection and the effects we have just described can still be at the root of your weight loss struggle.
-As mentioned earlier, thyroid testing is still not what it could be, so thyroid test results will not always indicate whether your hormone levels are low.
+It's important to note that even if you haven't been diagnosed with thyroid disease, a viral thyroid infection and the effects we just described could still be at the root of your weight loss struggles.
+As mentioned earlier, thyroid testing isn't what it could be, so thyroid test results won't always show whether your hormone levels are low.

 Many alternative-minded doctors, including functional or integrative doctors, are now investigating the thyroid more than ever because they believe it is the explanation for mysterious weight gain.
-They scrutinize blood test results and even when the tests show no signs of thyroid problems, they offer certain patients thyroid medication based on all their other health data.
-It's a step forward because patients are getting the attention they deserve, not just being told they're overweight because they're lazy, or that hitting the treadmill will solve their problems.
-Yet thyroid medication to solve the problem of excess weight is still not the answer, because the problem is not an underactive thyroid to begin with.
+They carefully examine blood test results and, even when the tests show no signs of thyroid problems, offer certain patients thyroid medication based on all the other data about their health.
+This is a step forward because patients are getting the attention they deserve, rather than simply being told that they are overweight because they are lazy or that stepping on the treadmill will solve their problems.
+Yet thyroid medication to solve the problem of being overweight is still not the answer, because the problem is not an underactive thyroid in the first place.

-If you're taking medication for thyroid disease and still struggling with your weight and wondering why, it's because the medication isn't treating the underlying viral infection, thyroid damage, or liver problem.
-Also, thyroid medications are hard on the liver and adrenal glands.
-They cause the adrenal glands to work overtime, which saturates the liver, and it is already working in an attempt to process the drug itself.
-This slows the liver down further, meaning that someone's weight may gain even more over time while on thyroid medication, or that the medication may cause weight gain if it wasn't a problem to begin with.
-(More on thyroid medication in a separate blog post .)
+If you’re taking medication for thyroid disease and still struggling with your weight and wondering why, it’s because the medication isn’t treating the underlying viral infection, thyroid damage, or liver problem.
+Additionally, thyroid medications are hard on the liver and adrenal glands.
+They make the adrenal glands work overtime, which overloads the liver, which is already working hard to process the medication itself.
+This further slows down the liver, meaning that someone’s weight can increase even more over time while on thyroid medication, or that the medication can cause weight gain if it wasn’t a problem to begin with.
+(More on thyroid medications in a separate blog post.)

-The reason some people experience weight loss when they start taking thyroid medication is because they have changed their diet and started a new exercise and supplement regimen at the same time (a combination that is very helpful for restoring a stagnant liver), while often excluding some of the foods that fuel EBV .
+The reason some people experience weight loss when they start taking thyroid medication is because they have changed their diet and started a new exercise and supplement regimen (a combination that is very helpful in rebuilding a sluggish liver), while often eliminating some of the foods that fuel EBV .
 (There is an extremely small group of people who experience weight loss while taking thyroid medication without taking any other measures.
-This is due to the initial shock of the body receiving a foreign steroid hormone compound.
-Ultimately these individuals will gain weight again because the virus problem is not solved).
-If the underlying viral and liver problems are not addressed, the weight gain continues and is usually attributed to women as a result of menopause, which is not true at all.
-(For women's specific complications related to thyroid problems, expect a special article on the subject on our blog ).
+This is due to the initial shock of being given a foreign steroid hormone compound.
+Eventually, these individuals will gain weight again because the viral problem has not been resolved.)
+If the underlying viral and liver problems are not addressed, weight gain continues, and is usually attributed to menopause in women, which is not true at all.
+(For the specific complications in women related to thyroid problems, expect a special article on the topic on our blog ).

-You can read more about this symptom in the article: "Problems with bile, intestines and excess weight" .
+You can read more about this symptom in the article: “Bile, Intestinal, and Obesity Problems” .

-See also Anthony William's video: "Fighting with unwanted kilos?"
+See also Anthony William's video: "Are you struggling with unwanted pounds?"

 Mysterious weight loss

 The mysterious weight loss that some people with thyroid problems experience is not due to hyperthyroidism.
 There are thousands of people with hyperthyroidism who gain weight or are overweight.
-Exactly!
-Although you may have an overproduction of thyroid hormones, it is not these hormones that make it difficult to maintain or gain weight.
+That's right!
+Although you may have an overproduction of thyroid hormones, it's not those hormones that are making it difficult to maintain or gain weight.
 Once again, this is a viral symptom.
-Some varieties of EBV release poisons that are allergic to the body, which causes a constant flow of adrenaline, and in some people this translates into weight loss, because the hormone basically acts like an amphetamine.
-(Very often this rapid weight loss is accompanied by difficulty sleeping due to excess adrenaline in the body.)
-Most people with weight loss problems end up seeing the opposite - a year or ten years later, as adrenal fatigue sets in and their symptom becomes weight gain instead.
+Some strains of EBV release toxins that are allergic to the body, which causes a constant rush of adrenaline, and in some people this translates into weight loss because the hormone basically acts like an amphetamine.
+(Very often, along with this rapid weight loss, there is also difficulty sleeping due to the excess adrenaline in the body.)
+Most people who have trouble losing weight eventually experience the opposite - a year or ten years later, as adrenal fatigue sets in and their symptom turns into weight gain instead.

 Constant hunger

-Although this symptom is usually associated with hyperthyroidism, most people with hypothyroidism also experience periods of compulsive, constant, or near-insatiable hunger.
-This is because this symptom is not related to the thyroid gland.
-It is caused by a lack of glycogen (stored glucose) in the liver and/or brain, and EBV is to blame .
-When EBV spends a long time in the liver, it requires a lot of energy from the organ, which means that the liver burns fuel and glycogen depletion can easily occur.
-The virus also causes weakness in the central nervous system, and since the central nervous system also needs sugar to function, it quickly depletes glucose stores.
+Although this symptom is usually associated with hyperthyroidism, most people with hypothyroidism also experience periods of compulsive, constant, or almost insatiable hunger.
+That’s because this symptom is not related to the thyroid gland.
+It’s caused by a lack of glycogen (stored glucose) in the liver and/or brain, and EBV is to blame.
+When EBV spends a long time in the liver, it demands a lot of energy from the organ, which means the liver burns fuel and glycogen depletion can easily occur.
+The virus also causes weakness in the central nervous system, and since the central nervous system also needs sugar to function, it quickly uses up glucose stores.
 The result of a lack of glycogen in the brain and/or liver is a feeling of hunger as your body cries out for more of it.
-(Note that a high-fat/low-carb diet only makes the situation worse, since healthy carbohydrates contain the necessary sugars, and too much fat in the diet prevents the body from converting and absorbing these natural sugars and weakens the liver.)
+(Note that a high-fat/low-carb diet only makes things worse, as healthy carbohydrates contain necessary sugars, and too much fat in the diet interferes with the body's conversion and absorption of these natural sugars and weakens the liver.)

 Mysterious hair thinning and hair loss

-Mysterious hair thinning and hair loss is also a symptom of the harmful presence of EBV.
-It's not low thyroid hormone production that causes strands of hair to fall out of your head.
-The reason is the excess of adrenaline and cortisol.
+Mysterious hair thinning and hair loss are also symptoms of the harmful presence of EBV.
+It’s not low thyroid hormone production that’s causing strands of hair to fall out of your head.
+It’s excess adrenaline and cortisol.
 The adrenal glands are the most important glands in the endocrine system.
-They are the mediators of the body.
-As it turns out, when the thyroid is struggling, the adrenal glands kick in to produce extra hormones.
-Once in a while that would be nice.
-However, when the thyroid gland is constantly struggling due to a viral infection and the adrenal glands are constantly replacing it, the repeated influx of stress-causing chemicals is hard on the body and can lead to hair thinning and/or hair loss.
+They are the body’s messengers.
+As we’ve learned, when the thyroid gland is struggling, the adrenal glands kick in to produce extra hormones.
+Every now and then, that’s a good thing.
+However, when the thyroid is constantly struggling due to a viral infection and the adrenal glands are constantly replacing it, the repeated influx of stress-causing chemicals is hard on the body and can lead to thinning hair and/or hair loss.

-These hair changes are not always immediate.
-Because it takes some time to see the effects of stress hormone-laden hair follicles, it may be six to nine months or even a year after EBV has reached the thyroid before you start to see differences in your hair.
+These hair changes aren't always immediate.
+Since it takes a while to see the effects of stress-hormone-laden hair follicles, it can be six to nine months or even a year after EBV has reached your thyroid before you start to see differences in your hair.

-If you have no other symptoms, it could be that you don't have the thyroid virus at all, and the mysterious thinning or hair loss is due to an experience months ago that then triggered a rush of stress-related chemicals.
-Breakups, other relationship upheavals, and the birth of a child are common examples of why you may find your hair falling out months later.
-This is due to this same lag time that hair follicles need to weaken.
+If you have no other symptoms, it could be that you don't have a thyroid virus at all, and the mysterious thinning or loss of hair is due to an experience months ago that caused a surge in stress-related chemicals.
+Breakups, other relationship upheavals, and the birth of a child are common examples of when you might find your hair falling out months later.
+This is due to the same lag time it takes for hair follicles to thin out.

-On the other hand, if you are constantly under excessive stress or have nutritional deficiencies, this time frame for thinning or hair loss (whether caused by viruses, stress, or both) can be much shorter.
-People who are prone to eczema (read more about this skin condition in the article "Eczema and Psoriasis" ) tend to suffer from more hair loss due to their already irritated scalp.
+On the other hand, if you are constantly under stress or have nutritional deficiencies, this period of thinning or hair loss (whether caused by viruses, stress, or both) can be much shorter.
+People who are prone to eczema (read more about this skin condition in the article “Eczema and Psoriasis” ) tend to suffer from more severe hair loss due to their already irritated scalp.

 Another common cause of hair loss is the use of thyroid medication, antibiotics, or other pharmaceuticals.
-There are hundreds of cases where women started losing hair soon after starting thyroid medication, even though the medication was given in part because of thinning hair that was thought to be caused by thyroid disease.
+There are hundreds of cases where women began losing their hair soon after starting thyroid medication, even though these medications were given to them in part because of thinning hair that was thought to be caused by thyroid disease.

-Sometimes it seems as if the thyroid medication initially stops the hair loss.
-This is only due to a coincidence of timing.
-As we said, it's not unusual for a woman to go through a stressful time in her life that results in hair loss months later, seemingly out of the blue.
-Her doctor will suspect thyroid problems, put her on thyroid hormones, and lo and behold, she will stop losing her hair.
-In reality, this was not a consequence of the drugs.
-The patient stopped shedding only because by this time her adrenal glands had begun to recover from the stress, giving the hair follicles a break so that they too could recover.
-The hair loss would have stopped even without the medicine.
-The medication has masked the ability of the body's natural healing process to cope.
-If the patient continues to take the drug, there is a good chance that a few months later her hair will start falling out again, which will confuse both the patient and the doctor because they thought the drug was the solution.
+Sometimes it seems like thyroid medication initially stops hair loss.
+This is just a coincidence.
+As we said, it's not uncommon for a woman to go through a stressful period in her life that results in hair loss months later, seemingly out of nowhere.
+Her doctor will suspect a thyroid problem, put her on thyroid hormones, and lo and behold, her hair loss stops.
+In reality, it wasn't the medication.
+The patient stopped losing hair because at that time her adrenal glands were starting to recover from the stress, giving her hair follicles a break so they could recover.
+The hair loss would have stopped without the medication.
+The medication masked the body's natural healing process' ability to cope.
+If the patient continues to take the medication, there is a high probability that a few months later her hair will start falling out again, which will confuse both the patient and the doctor because they thought the medication was the solution.

 And in some cases, exposure to radiation can cause hair thinning.
-A single dental x-ray can be enough to thin the hair for about a month or two.
+A single dental X-ray can be enough to thin your hair for about a month or two.

-You can read more about this symptom in the article: "Health of skin, hair and nails" .
+You can read more about this symptom in the article: “Skin, Hair, and Nail Health” .

 Change in hair texture

-A change in hair texture that makes it more brittle or coarser than usual is usually due to EBV in the liver releasing internal dermatotoxins that reach the scalp, combined with long-standing nutritional deficiencies and adrenal surges.
-Another reason hair can lose its luster is that while the body is fighting EBV, it is diverting nutritional resources, such as micronutrients, vitamins and antioxidants that would normally go towards maintaining healthy hair, to helping the body fight the virus. .
+The change in hair texture, making it more brittle or coarser than usual, is usually due to EBV in the liver releasing internal dermatotoxins that reach the scalp, combined with long-term nutritional deficiencies and adrenal fatigue.
+Another reason hair can lose its luster is that while the body is fighting EBV, it diverts nutritional resources, such as trace elements, vitamins, and antioxidants, that would normally go to maintaining healthy hair, to helping the body fight the virus.

-You can read more about this symptom in the article: "Health of skin, hair and nails" .
+You can read more about this symptom in the article: “Skin, Hair, and Nail Health” .

 Insomnia